Retrospring/retrospring/CONTRIBUTING.md

 # Contributing

 Thank you for reading this!
-This document has some notes on contributing to the development of Hummingbird.
+This document has some notes on contributing to the development of Retrospring.

 ## Reporting bugs